Brooklyn Bridge: Cables

 The first temporary wire was stretched between the towers on August 15, 1876, using chrome steel provided by the Chrome Steel Company of Brooklyn.
 The wire was then stretched back across the river, and the two ends were spliced to form a traveler, a lengthy loop of wire connecting the towers, which was driven by a 30 hp steam hoisting engine at ground level.
 The wire was one of two that were used to create a temporary footbridge for workers while cable spinning was ongoing.
-The next step was to send an engineer across the completed traveler wire in a boatswain's chair slung from the wire, to ensure it was safe enough.
-The bridge's master mechanic, E.F.
-Farrington, was selected for this task, and an estimated crowd of 10,000 people on both shores watched him cross.
+The next step was to send an engineer across the completed traveler wire in a boatswain's chair slung from the wire, to show the workforce it was safe enough.
+The bridge's master mechanic, E. F. Farrington, was selected for this task, and an estimated crowd of 10,000 people on both shores watched him cross.
 A second traveler wire was then stretched across the span, a task that was completed by August 30.
 The temporary footbridge, located some 60 ft above the elevation of the future deck, was completed in February 1877.

 By December 1876, a steel contract for the permanent cables still had not been awarded.
 There was disagreement over whether the bridge's cables should use the as-yet-untested Bessemer steel or the well-proven crucible steel.
-Until a permanent contract was awarded, the builders ordered 30 ST of wire in the interim, 10 tons each from three companies, including Washington Roebling's own steel mill in Brooklyn.
+Until a permanent contract was awarded, the builders ordered 30 ST of wire in the interim, 10 tons each from three companies, including Washington Roebling's own steel mill in Trenton, New Jersey.
 In the end, it was decided to use number 8 Birmingham gauge (approximately 4 mm or 0.165 inches in diameter) crucible steel, and a request for bids was distributed, to which eight companies responded.
 In January 1877, a contract for crucible steel was awarded to J. Lloyd Haigh, who was associated with bridge trustee Abram Hewitt, whom Roebling distrusted.